-Sometimes youth in the foster care system lack consistent, supportive adults in their lives.
+Sometimes youth in the system lack consistent, supportive adults in their lives.
 At Camp Catch-Up, we strive to provide a safe and stable environment for our campers.
 Before applying, please be certain you can make a full commitment to your assigned campers while at camp.
 This includes fully attending and engaging in online and at-camp staff training and being mentally and physically present while at camp, all day, every day.

 What are you doing this summer?